 bp’s aim 6 is to more actively advocate for policies that support net zero, including carbon pricing.

-Carbon pricing makes energy efficiency more attractive and makes low carbon solutions, such as renewables and carbon capture, use and storage, more cost-competitive. bp’s aim 6 is to more actively advocate for policies that support net zero, including carbon pricing.
+Carbon pricing makes energy efficiency more attractive and makes low carbon solutions, such as renewables and carbon capture, more cost-competitive. bp’s aim 6 is to more actively advocate for policies that support net zero, including carbon pricing.

-A fifth of the world’s GHG emissions are now covered by carbon pricing systems.
+A fifth of the world’s GHG are now covered by carbon pricing systems.

 Stable and well-designed carbon pricing adds a cost to energy production and energy products, but it also provides a basis for future investment and a level playing field for all energy sources.